pelletier197/cabane-io-2021/README.md

 ### PostgreSQL
 The first database in our comparison list is a pretty popular one in the SQL world.
 [PostgreSQL](https://www.postgresql.org/) widely used, extremely powerful and is also the most popular overall because of the numerous plugins available for it.

-### MongoDB
-The second one on our list is the probably the most popular document database, [MongoDB](https://www.mongodb.com/).
-It's one of the favorite for its simplicity to get started, its great native features.
-Not only that, it's designed to run in large clusters to create distributed data centers that scale infinitely.

 ### Neo4j
 Next one on our list is by far the most popular Graph database on the market.
 [Neo4j](https://neo4j.com/) has been around since 2007, but it's gotten more popular only in the last few years, as use-cases for Graph databases seem to multiply.